Trifolium fragiferum

 Trifolium fragiferum, the strawberry clover, is a herbaceous perennial plant species in the bean family Fabaceae.

-It is native to Europe, Asia, and parts of Africa.
+The species is native to Eurasia and parts of Africa.
 It is present in other places, such as sections of North America, as an introduced species.
 It is also cultivated as a cover crop and for hay and silage, as green manure, and as a bee plant.